Policy overview

 An HR representative will also be present at this meeting.

-Where a manager decides to terminate employment, the employee is usually dismissed with notice.
+Where a manager decides to terminate employment, the employee is usually dismissed with notice or payment in lieu of notice (PILON), where applicable.

-Employees may appeal against a decision to dismiss, within 10 calendar days of receipt of the dismissal letter.
+Employees may appeal against a decision to dismiss within five calendar days of receipt of the dismissal letter.
 Appeals will not be in person (sometimes known as a ‘desktop’ appeal).
 The circumstances will be reviewed by the head of service or higher on the basis of information submitted from the employee and manager.

 The probation appeal hearing decision is final with no further internal right of appeal.